mweidner037/articulated/README.md

 - load: `O(S * log(S))`
   - The bottleneck is constructing the bottom-up tree: specifically, the map from each leaf to its parent's sequence number (`leafMap`).
 That map is itself a sorted tree, hence takes `O(L * log(L))` time to construct, and `L <= S`.

 If you want to get a sense of what IdList is or how to implement your own version, consider reading the source code for [IdListSimple](./test/id_list_simple.ts), which behaves identically to IdList.
 It is short (<300 SLOC) and direct, using an array and `Array.splice`.
-The downside is that IdListSimple does not compress ElementIds, and all of its operations take `O(# ids)` time.
+The downside is that IdListSimple does not compress ElementIds and all of its operations take `O(# ids)` time.
 We use it as a known-good implementation in our fuzz tests.

 <!-- TODO: related work: CRDTs, ropes, list-positions, ?? -->